frogsupport/dragon-crud/README.md

+# Dragon-Crud
+A basic CRUD application

+## How to Use

+This application utilizes several different technologies in the client and server folders.

+### Client
+Run `yarn start` in the client subdirectory to start the react app.

+### Server
+Run `npm run start` in the server subdirectory to start the server.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Available Scripts in the Client Folder

 In the project directory, you can run: